Costs & PricingMyDentalFly Official

 "Zirconia is more expensive than emax but more durable"

-If you're unsure which material you need, the free Dental Health Report walks you through your options based on which teeth need work.
+If you're unsure which material you need, the free dental package walks you through your options based on which teeth need work.
 It takes about 2 minutes, and it's worth around £50 — what a private UK dentist charges for an initial consultation.

 What Insurance and the NHS Actually Cover